Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years · European average (2024): 29.8 years

-The average maternal age (AMA) at birth in 2024 stands at 31.7 years, reflecting a slight decrease of 0.4 years from 2023.
-Across the last five years, AMA has shown an upward trend, averaging 31.3 years.
-Compared to the 1970s average, it has increased by 5.9 years.
-Ireland holds the 8th position globally among 38 countries and ranks 6th out of 31 European nations for the highest average maternal age.
+The average maternal age (AMA) at birth in 2024 stands at 31.66 years, showing a decrease of 0.44 years from 2023.
+During the last five years, the AMA has exhibited an upward trend, averaging 31.326 years.
+This figure is 5.9 years above the average seen in the 1970s.
+Ireland's AMA places it 8th among 38 countries worldwide, and it ranks 6th out of 31 within Europe, reflecting one of the highest maternal ages on the continent.

 Average Age at First Birth over the decades